Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 );

-Use Eloquent’s strict mode
+Use Eloquent’s strict mode to prevent performance issues and bugs

 Eloquent’s strict mode is a blessing for debugging.
-It will throw exceptions when:

-Add this code in the boot() method of your AppServiceProvider.php:
+To enable it, add this code in the boot() method of your AppServiceProvider.php:

 Model::shouldBeStrict(